Kiaeropterus

-Kiaeropterus is a genus of prehistoric eurypterid classified as part of the Rhenopteridae family.
+Kiaeropterus is a genus of prehistoric eurypterid classified as part of the Brachyopterellidae family.
 Two species, both from the Silurian period, are known; K. cyclophthalmus from Scotland and K. ruedemanni from Norway.

 Description

 Kiaeropterus was a small eurypterid, with K. cyclophthalmus reaching lengths of about 6,6 cm.
 It had a subquadrate carapace with broad marginal rims.
 The eyes were large, covering about a third of the length of the carapace.
 The metasoma was narrow and the mesosoma not wider than the carapace, unlike in some eurypterids.
 The appendages V and VI were non-spiniferous and simple with individual podomeres having pronounced ridges.

 The genus is very poorly known.
 The type species K. ruedemanni is known only from two specimens, PMO HI733 and HI711.
 Two additional specimens may be referrable to the species, PMO HI661 and HI678, though they are seemingly missing.
 K. cyclophthalmus, differentiated by its wider carapace and slightly larger and more circular palpebral lobes along with its larger ocelli, is known only from one almost complete specimen, NMS G.1885.26.72P, that lacks most of the prosomal appendages and the telson.